EwanColquhoun/AnimalPairs/README.md

     * The favicon came from [FreeFavIcon](https://www.freefavicon.com/freefavicons/animal/index.php).

 # Acknowledgements
-The site was completed as a Portfolio 2 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+Animal Pairs was completed as a Portfolio 2 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.

 Ewan Colquhoun 2021.